Why Shorthand killed its blog — and why you should, too

 Magazines also give us different role models.
 Unlike blogs, the world and history of magazines — in both their hard copy and digital incarnations — is full of exceptionally rich and impressive creative work.
 By turning our attention to them, instead of the latest Silicon Valley tech company, we’ll be inspired to different kinds of work.
 And I think our readers will be better off as a result.

-By killing our blog, I hope to gradually undo the (my) worst practices of content marketing.
-By founding a magazine, I hope we can embrace the best practices of writers and designers on the web (such as Shorthand’s own impressive customers).
+In killing our blog, we set out to gradually undo the worst practices of content marketing.
+By founding a magazine, we embrace the best practices of writers and designers on the web (such as Shorthand’s own impressive customers).

 Why you should, too